by Sean Marten

 A paraphrase of a line from an old Pepto-Bismol ad: “Sometimes, diarrhea can feel like a storm raging in your body.”

 So, does this make Meg a widow? –Yeah.
 Widowmaker.

 The phrase “widowmaker,” meaning something that can bring about sudden death, has been used to describe everything from heart attacks to military aircraft.

 Sessions Presents: Faces of Death!

 See note on Sessions, above.
-Faces of Death is a 1978 American film depicting explicit scenes of death and violence, taken from news or police footage, or from more mysterious sources.
-Some of the footage is admittedly fake, while other scenes, such as traffic accidents, are quite genuine.
+Faces of Death is a controversial 1978 American film depicting explicit scenes of death and violence, some taken from news or police footage, others staged.
+Some 40% of the footage is admittedly fake, while other scenes, such as the aftermath of traffic accidents, are quite genuine.
 There were five sequels, the last of which merely recycled footage from the previous films.

 [Imitating Mary Tyler Moore.]
 Rob, make him stop.